 Everyone loves a good story.
 Your customers are no exception.
 And that means, in the crowded world of B2B content, every business has an ace to play – whether or not they realize it.

-To be fair, there may not be as much creative wiggle room for highly technical products in niche industries.
-But here’s what’s REALLY boring: a brand that it totally void of human emotion, personality or lasting impact.
+Well here’s what’s REALLY boring: a brand that’s totally void of human emotion, personality or lasting impact.
 And that’s where storytelling marketing can really help you shine.
 Here’s a look at why you should make stories part of your marketing strategy, plus some simple ideas to get started.

 - Neural coupling – This phenomenon has to do with a listener “synching up” brain states with the communicator.
 (Source: CyberCourse Wiki).
 In other words, a well-told story evokes the listener to turn that story into their own ideas and experiences.